Trivadis/plsql-formatter-settings/sqlcl/README.md

 ## Why not Use `FORMAT FILE`?

 Yes, you can use the built-in `FORMAT FILE` command.
-Here's the help output from SQLcl 21.1.0:
+Here's the help output from SQLcl 21.2.0:

 ```
 FORMAT
 ---------

 FORMAT BUFFER - formats the script in the SQLcl Buffer
-FORMAT RULES <filename> - Loads SQLDeveloper Formatter rules file to formatter.
+FORMAT RULES <filename> - Loads formatter preferences file from SQL Developer export.
 FORMAT FILE <input_file> <output_file>

-Format used is default or for SQLcl can be chosen by setting an environmental variable
-pointing to a SQLDeveloper export (.xml) of formatter options.
-The variable is called SQLFORMATPATH
-In SQLDeveloper the format options are the default chosen in the preferences.
 ```

 You can use a directory for `<input_file>` and `output_file`.
 It can be even the same.
 Only files that are parsed without errors are formatted.
 This is good.
 However, you cannot configure an `.arbori` file as input. `FORMAT RULES` can only load the `.xml` file.